Download and install the RealSimGear plugin for your flight simulation software.

 To hide the bezel graphic and ensure the GNS430 only displays the screen content you need to override the default settings.

 If you are using the default X-Plane GNS430

-Download this file (right click, save as), and place it in the following folder.
+Download the bezel replacement file and place it in the following folder.
 Note the file must be named exactly as "Garmin_430_2d.png"